wilsonmar/wilsonmar.github.io/_posts/2022-08-27-hashicorp-boundary.md

 <i>{{ page.excerpt }}</i>
 {% include l18n.html %}
 {% include _toc.html %}

+Zero-Trust is about shifting from obsolete assumptions, processes, and tools.

+Do not leave <strong>long-term SSH keys</strong> around to be stolen?

 HashiCorp's Boundary is revolutionizing how we connect remotely into servers.